Bashmdz/calendar-frontend/README.md

 ## Technologies Used

 - **Backend**: Django (Python)
+  - Reason: Django is a powerful and popular web framework that provides a robust backend infrastructure for building scalable and secure applications.

 - **Frontend**: Bootstrap (HTML/CSS/JS), React (JavaScript)
+  - Reason: Bootstrap is a widely-used CSS framework that offers a responsive and mobile-first design.
+React is a JavaScript library for building user interfaces, providing a component-based approach and efficient rendering.

 - **Calendar Component**: [react-big-calendar](https://www.npmjs.com/package/react-big-calendar)
+  - Reason: react-big-calendar is a feature-rich and customizable calendar component for React, which provides the necessary functionality for displaying and managing tasks in a calendar format.

 - **Testing**: Placeholder for testing section
+  - Reason: Testing is an essential part of software development to ensure the reliability and correctness of the application.
+Placeholder is used to indicate that the testing section is yet to be implemented.

 ## React Components